Yasser-shrief/End-to-end-Machine-learning-project/README.md

 When you are learning about Machine Learning it is best to actually experiment with real-world data, not just artificial datasets.

+it is clearly a typical **supervised** learning project since you are given labeled training examples (each instance comes with the expected output, i.e., the district’s `median housing price`).
+Moreover, it is also a typical **regression** task, since you are asked to predict a value.
+More specifically, this is a multiple regression problem since the system will use multiple features to make a prediction (it will use the district’s population, the median income, etc.).
+It is also a univariate regression problem since we are only trying to predict a single value for each district.
+If we were trying to predict multiple values per district, it would be a multivariate regression problem.
+Finally, there is no continuous flow of data coming in the system, there is no particular need to adjust to changing data rapidly, and the data is small enough to fit in memory, so plain batch learning should do just fine.

 In this project, we will go through an example project end to end, pretending to be a recently hired data scientist in a real estate company.1 Here are the main steps you will go through: